DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 If the players refuse to allow the gallows speaker to kill the Wachters, it vows to tear them apart while Stella and Lady Wachter watch.
 It then attacks with its **Speaker of the Gallows** form.
 Lady Wachter leaps to the players’ aid, snarling with defiance.

+> [!info]+ **How Long Does Leo Speak?**
+> Unless the players immediately attack it, assume the conversation with the gallows speaker takes more than one minute, but fewer than ten minutes (e.g., for the purposes of determining spell duration).

 ***Erasmus van Richten.*** In battle, Erasmus fights by hurling furniture at the gallows speaker from range through the use of his ***telekinetic thrust*** feature.

 ***Lady Fiona Wachter.*** [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] begins by casting *spirit guardians* (radiant damage), which takes the form of thirteen swirling fog-like entities that attack with misty tendrils.
 On subsequent turns, she casts *blindness/deafness* or uses her ***divine eminence*** feature as she pursues the gallows speaker with her mace.